Collective Field Theory for Quantum Hall States

-In the continuum limit, we have to replace the sums over particles by integrals over the density \(\beta E\to2\pi \beta \int\int \rho(\xi)G(\xi,\xi')\rho(\xi') dV_\xi dV_{\xi'}\).
-This formula, however, ignores the excluded self-energy at \(i=j\).
-To take this into account, we have to subtract the Green function at coincident points.
-The latter, however diverges as a logarithm of the distance between points.
-However, there is a unique covariant way to regularize it using the regularized Green function $G^{R}(\xi)$, defined below.
-Thus The regularized Green function covariantly removes the logarithmic divergency of the Green function by subtracting the logarithm of the geodesic distance between merging points where $l[\rho]$ is a length scale representing a minimal distance between particles.
-This scale is \(\sim1/\sqrt \rho\) up to a constant factor and depends on the particle configuration.
-The short distance expansion of the geodesic distance is known to be \( \log d(\xi, \xi') = \log |z - z'|+\frac 12\log\sqrt g \) (see e.g. \cite{Ferrari2012a}).
-This gives
+In the continuum limit, we have to replace the sums over { particle positions} \( \sum_{i\neq j}G(\xi_i,\xi_j)\) by integrals over the density taking into account the excluded self-interaction at \(i=j\). { We must therefore regularize} Green function $G(\xi_i,\xi_j) $ at { coinciding} points. { The regularized Green function} is defined by subtracting the logarithm of the geodesic distance \( |\xi - \xi'| g^{1/4}\) between the points in units of the typical separation between particles, which is of the order of \( \rho^{-1/2}\)